PhilipMottershead/C-Assignment-code/README.txt

 codeCpp11 is the Clion folder for the C++ part of the Assignment

-C++_screencast.mp4 is the screencast for the C++ part C_screencast.mp4 is the screencast for the C part

 C Program

 Main.c - Main file that calls the other files
 Main.h - Header for Main.c